leofiorese/planner_financeiro/README.md

 ---

+## 🆕 Latest Release Features

+**New in this release:**
+- **📅 Enhanced Expense Calendar View**: Navigate expenses with a visual monthly calendar, similar to the goal planning module
+- **⚙️ Advanced Expense Management**: Sort and group expenses by type, date, and category for better organization
+- **🔄 Custom Weekly Recurring**: Set custom weekly intervals (e.g., "every 2 weeks") for recurring expenses with full installment compatibility
+- **📊 Forecast Calendar View**: Switch between table and calendar views in the forecast module for better visualization
+- **🔧 Centralized Installment Logic**: Improved reliability for complex overlapping installment cycles across the entire application

+---

 ## 🚀 Features

 - **Dashboard Overview**: Get a high-level summary of your financial situation, including annual income, expenses, net income, savings rate, top expense categories, upcoming goals, and personalized suggestions.
 - **Income Management**: Add, edit, and track multiple income sources with support for recurring, one-time, and time-bound income.
-- **Expense Tracking**: Manage recurring and one-time expenses, categorize spending, and handle installment payments.
+- **Advanced Expense Tracking**: Manage recurring and one-time expenses with advanced sorting, grouping, calendar view, custom weekly frequencies, and sophisticated installment payment handling.
 - **Financial Goals**: Set, track, and prioritize financial goals with progress tracking, forecast-based completion dates, and smart allocation.
 - **Goal Planning & Allocation**: Visualize and plan monthly goal allocations with calendar, table, and chart views.
 Get actionable guidance for achieving your goals.
-- **Financial Forecasting**: Generate multi-year projections based on your income, expenses, and goals.
-Adjust starting balance, forecast period, and see the impact of your plans.
+- **Enhanced Financial Forecasting**: Generate multi-year projections with both table and calendar views.
+Adjust starting balance, forecast period, and see the impact of your plans with improved visualization options.
 - **Data Visualization**: Interactive charts for income vs. expenses, expense categories, and goal progress using Recharts.
 - **Multi-Currency Support**: Choose from popular currencies (THB, USD, EUR, etc.) with global formatting and persistence.
 - **Multi-Language Support**: Switch between English and Thai (EN/TH). **Localization is still a work in progress (WIP).**